-- 1) If a rechargeable battery is outfitted, charge it fully each time after using the device to ensure the electric power is enough. - 2) When the battery configuration is provided, after the device is transported or stored, the battery must be charged.
+- 1) If a rechargeable battery is outfitted, charge it fully each time after using the device to ensure the electric power is enough. - 2) After the device is transported or stored for a long time, charge the battery fully before use.
 Connecting to power supply will charge the battery no matter if the monitor is powered on.